akka/akka/akka-docs/rst/project/issue-tracking.rst

 .. note:: *A pull request is worth a thousand +1's.* -- Old Klangian Proverb

-Pull Requests fixing issues or adding functionality are are very welcome.
+Pull Requests fixing issues or adding functionality are very welcome.
 Please read [CONTRIBUTING.md](https://github.com/akka/akka/blob/master/CONTRIBUTING.md) for more information about contributing to Akka.